-Any student that accumulates 6 unexcused absences will be placed on Social Probation and will not be permitted to participate in any school-related, schoolsponsored or extracurricular activities.
-Such activities would include any after school activities, athletic events, field trips, lessons, or any other event that would take a student out of the regularly scheduled classroom during the school day.
+Any student that accumulates 6 unexcused absences will be placed on Social Probation and will not be permitted to participate in any school-related, school-sponsored or extracurricular activities.
+Such activities would include any after school activities, 'approved' arts activities, athletic events, field trips, lessons, or any other event that would take a student out of the regularly scheduled classroom during the school day.